dipAch/dipach.github.io/_posts/2026-06-07-cassandra-phi-accrual-failure-detection.md

 φ_cassandra = (now - tLast) / mean
 ```

 No logarithm.
 A raw time ratio.
 This diverges from the paper's log-probability scale.
-A raw value of 3.0 does not mean what φ=3.0 means in Hayashibara's formula.
+A raw value of `3.0` does not mean what `φ = 3.0` means in Hayashibara's formula.

 The bridge is `PHI_FACTOR`: